A. You may search the Library's online catalog, StyleCat, use our Research Guides, and try some of our "open access" database suggestions.

 Ask if your local library has access to the Vogue Archive.
 In New York City, you can use it at any NYPL location.

-If you subscribe to Vogue magazine, you can access a limited number of free articles per month from the archive
+If you subscribe to Vogue magazine, you can access a limited number of free articles per month from the archive for free.

 - for New York Times articles: